Rising above reality: How Djokovic bends his mind to succeed - NewsBreak

 In many ways, Djokovic has handled the pandemic like he would a tennis match, ignoring long odds and favoring alternative remedies over traditional medicine.
 His unconventional approaches to physical and mental fitness over the years have included consulting spiritual gurus, laying in hyperbaric chambers, visiting healing “pyramids” and working with a coach to develop reality-distortion skills.

-But the current reality is that every player at the Australian Open, which starts Monday, needs a COVID-19 vaccine or a valid medical exemption to participate.
-The country's immigration minister canceled the unvaccinated Djokovic's visa on Friday, citing health and “good order” considerations.
+But the current reality is that every player at , which starts Monday, needs a COVID-19 vaccine or a valid medical exemption to participate.
+The country’s immigration minister , citing health and “good order” considerations.

-Djokovic, who has appealed the decision, now finds himself facing likely deportation and at the center of a polarizing issue, with fans on either side of the vaccine debate.
+Djokovic, who has appealed the decision, now finds himself and at the center of a polarizing issue, with fans on either side of the vaccine debate.

 For the top-ranked 34-year-old player from Serbia, the timing could not be worse.
 This Australian Open was supposed to be the stage of a crowning achievement as he seeks his record 21st Grand Slam title, a feat that would catapult him past rivals Roger Federer and Rafael Nadal, with whom he is tied at 20.